MaxIsJoe/Maxine-s-Video-Compressor/README.md

 A simple FFMPEG GUI wrapper that is designed to compress videos for uploading content on size-limitng platforms such as Discord.
 Written in Go, and utilizes Fyne for the graphical interface.

-Comes with the option to extract audio from videos, dragging and dropping multiple video files for bulk compressing, and the ability to utilise your GPU for faster encoding.
+Comes with the option to extract audio from videos, dragging and dropping multiple video files for bulk compressing, and the ability to utilize your GPU for faster encoding.

 ## Requirements